ccodwg/CovidTimelineCanada/README.md

 ## How these data are updated

-The data in this repository are updated several times per day by [`Covid19CanadaBot`](https://github.com/ccodwg/Covid19CanadaBot) using the script [`update_data.R`](https://github.com/ccodwg/CovidTimelineCanada/blob/main/update_data.R).
+The data in this repository are updated several times per day by [`Covid19CanadaBot`](https://github.com/ccodwg/Covid19CanadaBot).

-The data in this repository will eventually conform to the developing [Data and Metadata Standard for COVID-19 Data in Canada](https://github.com/ccodwg/CovidDataStandard).
-To contribute to the development of this standard, please visit the [repository](https://github.com/ccodwg/CovidDataStandard).

 ## Detailed description of data sources